`The peculiar risk lay in the possibility of

 changing my jacket I found . . .'

-The Time Traveller paused, put his hand into his pocket, and
+The Time Traveller paused, put his hand into

 silently placed two withered flowers, not unlike very large white